 Services in Angular are application domain models experts.

-These are connected to your backend models and holds capabilities of performing operations on models.
+These are connected to your backend models and holds the capabilities of performing operations on models.

-In simple terms, all you API calls are written in Services or Factories.
+In simple terms, all your API calls are written in Services or Factories.

 Routes, like traditional routing, can be used to manage the state of the client app & the template-controller bindings.

-But the core business logic of an operation on data in the backend is written in services
+But the core business logic of operation on data in the backend is written in services

-One of the most powerful feature of AngularJS –
+One of the most powerful features of AngularJS –

 Directives provide an extension to HTML markup-